Introduction

 Evaluate Health Benefits and Risks of Plasma and Blood Donation

-Understanding these health implications is crucial for anyone considering donation.
+Understanding these is crucial for anyone considering donation.
 It empowers individuals to make informed choices that align with their health status and lifestyle.
 By being aware of both the benefits and the risks, donors can approach the act of giving with confidence and care, knowing they are making a positive impact on their own health and the lives of others.

 Assess Suitability: Who Should Donate Plasma vs. Blood?